-If you are decorating your bedroom in a rustic vibe, there are a few key elements you want to think about: texture, color, natural feel, and casual ruggedness.
+If you are planning to apply rustic decorating ideas to your bedroom, there are a few key elements you want to think about: texture, color, natural feel, and casual ruggedness.
 The bedroom should be a peaceful oasis, decorated with a rustic feel in mind evoking casual and aged comfort.

 The color scheme should be deep, warm colors like the red bricks of colonial Williamsburg, the green of pine trees, and the earth tones of rich, clay soil.
 You will want the colors of driftwood, weathered stone, and aged wood.